Our Commitment to Anti-Racism

 We have begun a rigorous examination of our core practices, values, and the existing structures of our organization, including what stories we tell, how we make and present them, who makes them and who hears them, and how we will hold ourselves accountable to this work.
 Below is a list of commitments we have made and work we are doing, to be updated regularly as we continue this journey.
 We’d like to express our gratitude to the framers of the We See You White American Theater documents, in addition to our local BIPOC theater communities, for their labor in helping define a path for change.

 - Our seasons will be curated via a power-sharing model in the form of a paid, majority BIPOC Associate Artists group charged with making decisions on programming collaboratively.
 The first Associate Artists cohort began work in November 2020.

 - The marketing we generate specific to productions will include creative teams early on so that the marketing will accurately reflect their work.
 This looks like including the Marketing Manager in early concept and production meetings with the creative team, beginning with the first production of the 2021-2022 season.

-- There will be a process for artist approval and compensation for use of their image in marketing and fundraising materials for any use after the season in which the production was presented.
+- ArtsWest has developed a process for artist approval of the use of their image in marketing and fundraising materials used after the season in which the production was presented.
 This will appear in every contract beginning with the first production of the 2021-2022 season.